 - Level of Proof In determining responsibility for an Honor System violation, a preponderance of the evidence shall be required.

-VIII.
+IX.
 Guaranteed Rights

 - Rights of Implicated Students